DavidT3/DAXA/paper/paper.md

 the complementary extended SAS (eSAS; @esascook) packages, which allow us to provide simple Python interfaces to the complex, multi-step, processes that are required to prepare raw _XMM_ data for scientific use.
 The analogous _eROSITA_ Science Analysis Software System (eSASS; @erosita) must also be mentioned, as it provides the tools needed to reduce and prepare _eROSITA_ data.
-In this vein we must also mention the HEASoft package, which is almost ubiquitous in X-ray data analyses, and is used by both SAS and eSASS.
+In this vein we must also acknowledge the HEASoft package, which is almost ubiquitous in X-ray data analyses, and is used by both SAS and eSASS.

 Another related software package is the other module in our open-source X-ray astronomy ecosystem, X-ray: Generate and Analyse ([Xga]{.smallcaps}; @xga).
-It has none of the same features as [Daxa]{.smallcaps}, as it exists to analyse large sets of X-ray data, we created [Daxa]{.smallcaps} to create and manage the kind of dataset required for [Xga]{.smallcaps} to attain maximum usefulness.
+It has none of the same features as [Daxa]{.smallcaps}, as it exists to analyse large sets of X-ray data, we created [Daxa]{.smallcaps} to create and manage the kind of dataset required for [Xga]{.smallcaps} to attain maximum usefulness (though such datasets do not _have_ to be analysed with [Xga]{.smallcaps}).

-[Daxa]{.smallcaps} is much greater than the sum of its parts, but would not have been possible without the existing software packages it builds upon; we hope that it only enhances the value that astrophysicists derive from the other software we have mentioned.
+[Daxa]{.smallcaps} is greater than the sum of its parts, but is only possible because of the existing software packages it builds upon; we hope that it only enhances the value that astrophysicists derive from the other software we have mentioned.

 # Research projects using DAXA